kaivandezand/WS-20-DO-KV/slides.md

 <p style="text-align: left;"> Wholeness at the workplace:</font>

 * Dogs at workplace
-* Patagonia
-    * Child Development Center for employee´s children
+* Patagonia´s Child Development Center for employee´s children
-* HR process
 * Would a truthful recruiting process without wearing masks be possible?
 > Create safe space for employees

 <!-- .slide: data-transition="linear" -->